cc-archive/cc-cert-core/core/technical.md

 ![TechnicalImplementation](https://github.com/creativecommons/cc-cert-map/blob/master/img/TechnicalImplementation.jpg "TechnicalImplementation")

-The Technical Implementation module has eight units of learning:
+The Technical Implementation module has the following units of learning:

 1. Use Creative Commons License Chooser
 2. Discovery and Upload of Creative Commons Licensed Content